top of page

 Created in collaboration with world-renowned dinosaur paleontologist Dr. Gregory M. Erickson and Dr. Patrick Druckenmiller, Ice Dinosaurs transports visitors to the Late Cretaceous period above the Arctic Circle, where dinosaurs lived year-round in extreme polar environments.

-Challenging long-held beliefs in the scientific community of dinosaurs as cold-blooded, reptilian, and tropical-dwelling, Ice Dinosaurs uses immersive scenery, interactive elements, and educational concepts to unveil the unprecedented scientific evidence that warm-blooded, non-migratory dinosuars thrived above the Arctic Circle.
+Challenging long-held beliefs in the scientific community of dinosaurs as cold-blooded, reptilian, and tropical-dwelling, Ice Dinosaurs uses immersive scenery, interactive elements, and educational concepts to unveil the unprecedented scientific evidence that warm-blooded, non-migratory dinosaurs thrived above the Arctic Circle.

 Ice Dinosaurs is based on the research of paleontologists Dr. Gregory M. Erickson, and Dr. Patrick Druckenmiller, co-Directors if the Arctic Paleo-Research Consortium (APRC), a multi-national group of professional and citizen scientists who seek to unravel the mysteries of dinosaurian polar occupation.
 Portions of the profits from this exhibition will be donated to the APRC to continue this groundbreaking research.